 The Heart of the Matter

 It is clear from the overall context that the Apostles rejected all forms of legalism (salvation by works), as well as the idea that Gentiles needed to convert to Judaism in order to be in a right relationship with God.
-The Apostles saw from scripture that Gentiles were to remain as distinct peoples and need not convert to Judaism.
+The Apostles saw from scripture that Gentiles were to remain as distinct people groups, separate from the Jewish nation, and that they need not become Jewish or convert to Judaism.
 James also asserts that it is inappropriate to require Gentiles to submit to the same overall system of rabbinic regulations, traditions and customs derived from Torah and imposed on the Jewish people.
 This overall system included the Torah itself, as well as all of the man-made commandments of Oral Torah.
 Rather, James proposed a small subset of this overall system: no greater burden than these necessary things.
 It is his sentiment in this phrase which seems to provide a key to what James and the rest of the Apostles were thinking.

 “No greater burden” indicates that there was something quite burdensome being forced on the Gentile disciples by the Pharisees.
 We have already noted that Jesus considered Oral Torah to be quite burdensome.
 Clearly the Apostles were rejecting the notion that Gentiles should be required to submit to Oral Torah, and were requiring only a minimal set of burdensome requests.
 In other words, in contrast to the vast system of inconvenient and onerous regulations that the Pharisees had attempted to impose on the Gentiles in addition to Torah, the Apostles recognized the need to recommend only four simple but necessary rules in addition to Torah.